PaskiDev/dotfiles/README.md

 ```

 ## New terminal
-Before starting again, if you use a different keyboard layout than the english, you must make the next command with your layout name:
+Before starting again, if you use a different keyboard layout than the english, you must make the next command with your layout name (in my case is "es" because I'm spanish):
 ```console
 thor@odin ~ $ setxkbmap es
 ```